-And if they DO, they won’t have a much of a preference either way.
-And this same fact is true for beginners with almost ALL features of the guitar.
+And if they DO, they won’t have much of a preference either way.
+This same fact is true for beginners with almost ALL features of the guitar.

 So for the more advanced guys, I’ve saved these in-depth topics for the end of this post.

 For now though, let’s skip straight ahead to the BIG issue that concerns everyone: price.

 With Fender Strats, there are two general price ranges to choose from: